camarleigh/GRC-GearApp/README.md

  7. I can accept monetary donations to GRC (Stripe?
 Square?
 Paypal?
 Venmo?)
  8. I can keep a running list of outstanding needs( tie to Amazon wishlist?)
  9. I can generate tax receipts for monetary and gear donations.
+ 10. I CANNOT loan gear that is currently being borrowed.
+ 11. login to do all of the above with username and pwd, pwd confirm.
+ 12. logout.
+ 13. sign up to join GRC Admin.
+ 14. receive email confirmation of admin status.